learningequality/Volibri/README.md

 3. We create another Sketch file `list.sketch` that `link-import` the `container.png` and `list-item.png`, place the imported list-item inside the imported container, copy paste(the duplications will keep the linkage to the external image) the list-item couple times to make it looks like a proper list UI element.

-Say later you want to change the background color of the list-item, you can open the `list_item_element.sketch` and change the background color.
-Export image again to update the `list-item.png` with your modification. (it is important to keep the image file name unchanged!).
-Open your `list.sketch`, click `Plugins/Place Linked Bitmap/Update All Bitmap`, you will see that all the list-items' background color get changed to the new color.
+Say later you want to change the background color of the list-item:

+1. you can open the `list_item_element.sketch` and change the background color.

+2. Export image again to update the `list-item.png` with your modification. (it is important to keep the image file name unchanged!).

+3. Open your `list.sketch`, click `Plugins/Place Linked Bitmap/Update All Bitmap`, you will see that all the list-items' background color get changed to the new color.

 It gets more interesting when you apply this pattern recursively.

-Go ahead and select all elements that consists the list inside `list.sketch` and create a `Symbol` called `list`.
-Export this symbol you get `list.png`.
-Now you can `link-import` this `list.png` in other Sketch mockup files, such as your `Learn_page.sketch` and `Explore_page.sketch`, and they will get auto updated if you changed anything in `list.png`.
+1. Go ahead and select all elements that consists the list inside `list.sketch` and create a `Symbol` called `list`.

+2. Export this symbol you get `list.png`.

+3. Now you can `link-import` this `list.png` in other Sketch mockup files, such as your `Learn_page.sketch` and `Explore_page.sketch`, and they will get auto updated if you changed anything in `list.png`.

 **The dependencies:**